mub3en/non-work-projects/README.md

-# non-work-projects
-Projects from all of my work and non-work history
+# Non Work Related Projects
+This repository contains a collection of projects that I have completed a non-required tasks.

+## List of Projects
+1. React Table - Search and Edit functionality - Designed with bootstrap
+2. Java Programs